top of page

 What Is the Critical Path?

 The Critical Path refers to the sequence of tasks in a project that determines its total duration.
 These tasks have no flexibility in their timelines, meaning any delay directly affects the project’s completion date.
-By identifying the critical path, project managers can allocate resources more effectively and prioritize the most important activities.

 Why Is It Important?